sfrank/gecodecl/README.md

 # Roadmap

-The next developments step will be (in no particular order)
+The next development steps will be (in no particular order)

 + expand the low-level interface to cover more Gecode functionality
 + develop the modelling interface